mathjeff/Mapper/README.md

       By default, these pieces contain noncontiguous basepairs and might look like XXXXXXXX____XXXX.
       This flag makes these pieces be contiguous instead to look more like XXXXXXXXXXXX.
       THIS OPTION IS A TEMPORARY EXPERIMENT FOR TESTING THE PERFORMANCE OF GAPMERS.

+    --allow-duplicate-contig-names if multiple contigs have the same name, continue instead of throwing an error.
+      This can be confusing but shouldn't cause any incorrect results.

   OUTPUT FORMATS: